maximiliantiao/IUPUI-REU/README.md

 Here are some of the experiments that I performed during my time with the IUPUI REU on Mobile Cloud and Data Security.

-Source Code is from these GitHub Repos:
+Source Code is from these websites and GitHub repositories:

 Federated Learning =>